liangblairshi/Engineering-Challenge/README.md

 # Engineering-Challenge

-It would be a lot easier to pull/download all files first and put them under the same directory before start.
-If you want to take a look at the result first, feel free to jump to Part 4 for Visualization directly.
+It would be a lot easier to pull/download all files first and put them under the same directory before you start.
+After that, if you want to take a look at the result first, feel free to jump to Part 4 for Visualization directly.

 ## 1) Extract